-Another thing Canadians tend to do in the wintertime is humidify the home.
+Another thing Canadians tend to do in the wintertime is humidify their homes.
 This actually encourages dust mites to grow and thrive.

-“The best evidence in helping this situation is to keep humidity levels at 30-50% and to use dust mite protective covering on mattresses and pillows,” recommends Waserman.
+“The best evidence for helping this situation is to keep humidity levels at 30–50% and to use dust mite protective coverings on mattresses and pillows,” recommends Waserman.

 Ventilation is likely the issue for pet dander allergies.
-And of course, the fact that everything is drier in the winter, our pet's skin can flake just like ours, and as a result, cause more dander to enter the air.
+And of course, because everything is drier in the winter, our pet's skin can flake just like ours, causing more dander to enter the air.

 Keep on top of vacuuming, especially if your pet spends a lot of time on your carpet.
 Brush your pet (outside if possible) and clean up the excess hair immediately.
 Changing home air filters more often can also help.